Voter Information !

 Every voter within Onondaga County will be able to vote at any Early Voting Site.

-2023 EARLY VOTING DATES & TIMES FOR THE GENERAL ELECTION AT THE ABOVE LOCATIONS:
+2026 EARLY VOTING DATES & TIMES FOR THE PRIMARY ELECTION AT THE BELOW LOCATIONS:

 TBD